AaeeL/service-manual/README.md

   - Route returns status code `200` if everything went ok and `400` if there was a mistake.
 2. **Updating data**
   - To update data send a `PUT` request to `/api/update`.
-  - Sent data must be in json form containing fields `description`, `state` and `criticality`.
+  - Sent data must be in json form containing fields two main fields `target` and `updates`.
+Updates is a json object and contains fields `description`, `state` and `criticality`.
 Again, all data in the fields has to be in string form and ciriticality is a number from 1 to 3.
-  - Example query: `{"description": "some description", "state": "some state", "criticality": "3"}`.
+  - Example query: `{"target":"device id", updates: {"description": "some description", "state": "some state", "criticality": "3"}}`.
   - Route returns status code `200` if update was successful and `400` if something went wrong.
 3. **Deleting data**
   - To delete data send a `DELETE` request to `/api/delete`.